 PVCC issues an emergency notification without delay upon the confirmation of a significant emergency or dangerous situations involving an immediate threat to the health or safety of students or employees occurring on the campus.
 PVCC tests the emergency notification procedure bi-annually.
-PVCC utilizes the emergency alert text messaging system, which can be accessed through the PVCC website http://www.pvcc.edu/security-safety/register-for-text-email-alerts.
+PVCC utilizes the emergency alert text messaging system, which can be accessed through the PVCC website at www.pvcc.edu/alert.
 PVCC also has a public address system that covers the interior and exterior of all main campus buildings.
 The authority to issue emergency notifications falls under the PVCC Emergency Plans guide.